isrand/hedera-connector/mkdocs/docs/getting-started/setup.md

 ##### 1. Start the microservice

 If you want a quick start you can just run the microservice.
-It will create the keys on bootstrap and place them in its filesystem.
+It will create the keys on bootstrap and store them in the database.

+!!! danger "Warning"
+    Please keep in mind that if you remove all traces of the microservice from your cluster (including database) these keys will be lost.
+Only use this approach as a method to quickly spin up and test the microservice with keys you won't need later.

 ##### 2. Import your own key(s)